-Norfolk Public Schools makes every effort to ensure that all its employees are paid correctly and in accordance with law for all hours worked and that no improper deductions are made from their pay.
-Employees should review their pay advice and/or check when they receive them to make sure that they accurately reflect their earnings.
+Norfolk Public Schools makes every effort to ensure that all of its employees are paid correctly and in accordance with law for all hours worked and that no improper deductions are made from their pay.
+However, inadvertent mistakes may occasionally occur.
+Employees should always review their pay advices and/or checks when they receive them to make sure that they accurately reflect their earnings.
+Norfolk Public Schools will promptly make any necessary corrections when a mistake is discovered.
+Employees should follow the following complaint procedures in order to correct mistakes in their pay.